callysto/infrastructure/README.md

 The master `Makefile` provides an easy way to interact with Packer to create images.

-For example, to create the base hub image:
+For example, to create the base centos image:

 ```
-  $ make packer/build/hub
+  $ make packer/build/centos
 ```

 > Note: review the `Makefile` and Packer build files to ensure their settings